barbosa88/flight-search-api/README.md

 ```

 ## Search history
-Received requests are saved in a local Database (mongo).
+Received requests are saved in a local Database.
 The API provides 3 extra endpoints to find or delete the received requests.
 ```bash
 GET /flights/history